The World of Pilotage Under Sail and Oar

 Cover art: a full-rigged ship approaches the Elbe lightship No 2, Caspar.
 In such weather her master will be relieved to see the whaleboat carrying the pilot pulling bravely out to him.

-Take advantage of the lower prices of these "hurt" books.
+Take advantage of the lower prices of these slightly damaged books.
 These books have been returned, are slightly bunged or scuffed.
 None of these books are severely damaged, ie; ripped pages, water stained, and the like.
 They are perfectly readable, useable books.

-Please note: hurt books are sold as non-returnable.
+Please note: slightly damaged books are sold as non-returnable.